Cambuchi/blog-src/content/posts/my-first-post.md

 ### 6. Git and GitHub

-* At the end of this you will have a site with a commit history for both posts and site editing.
+* At the end of this you will have a site with a commit history for both posts and site edits.
 This is built into the build and deploy scripts so it's very integrated.
 * Somehow broke your site?
 Just git checkout back to a working commit.

 # Assumptions